iayanbhunia/AI-Tutor/README.md

 ### 🤖 **Dual Learning Modes**
 - **Explain a Topic**: Get detailed, step-by-step explanations with examples
-- **Generate a Quiz**: Create custom multiple-choice questions with explanations
+- **Generate a Quiz**: Create interactive multiple-choice quizzes — options appear as clickable buttons, correct answer and explanation are revealed only after you select an option

 ### 🔒 **100% Privacy**
 - **Local Processing**: All AI computations happen on your device